logzio/logz-docs/_source/user-guide/kibana/best-practices.md

 `status:200`

 You can use the boolean operators AND, OR, and NOT to create more complex searches.
+For example, to search for a specific status that doesn't contain a certain word:

+`status:406 NOT "error"`

-For example, to find a range of values.
-The following syntax will find all status codes between 400-499:
+If you want to perform **range-related searches**, the fields must be mapped as numbers (long, float, double, etc.).
+Then, you can use the following syntax to find all status codes between 400-499:

 `status:[400 TO 499]`